-We are digging auburn hair right now, and really: what’s not to love?!
+We’re really digging auburn hair color right now, and really: What’s not to love?
 Bright, succulent harvest gains, spicy lattes, cozy sweaters, comfort food—they all seem to suggest all things warm and fuzzy, and truly everything takes on an earthier, sensual feel.
-And as far as hair trends go, reds, nutty browns and auburn color ideas are probably the most evocative, as they conjure up the colors of autumn the best.
+And as far as hair trends go, reds, nutty browns and auburn color are probably the most evocative, as they conjure up the colors of autumn the best.

 In case you’re on the market for a new hair color this season, why not try your hand at fall’s favorite reddish hue, auburn hair?
 It’s a richer take on the classic copper, with just enough hints of brown to mellow it out.
-Scroll down to check out a few reasons why auburn hair color is one of the classiest, most versatile shades you’ll ever wear, plus five auburn hues to wear on darker skin tones.
+Scroll down to check out a few reasons why auburn hair color is one of the classiest, most versatile shades you’ll ever wear, plus scroll on to see more auburn options for darker skin tones.—EUNICE LUCERO

 5 Reasons We Love Auburn Hair Color